 Advisors assist providers in implementing the Ministry of Education’s Early Learning for Every Child Today (ELECT) curriculum and How Does Learning Happen? pedagogy.
 How Does Learning Happen? is organized around four foundational conditions that are important for children to grow and flourish: Belonging, Well-Being, Engagement, and Expression.
 These foundations, or ways of being, are a vision for all children’s future potential and a view of what they should experience each and every day.

 With a focus on the child, our advisors are available to families to discuss their concerns with their child’s development and to suggest avenues families can pursue to access additional support they may require.
-Children eligible for support from Children’s Integration Support Services, the Ottawa Children’s Treatment Centre or other professionals may be able to receive some of their therapies in the daycare setting.
+Children eligible for support from Children’s Inclusion Support Services, the Ottawa Children’s Treatment Centre or other professionals may be able to receive some of their therapies in the daycare setting.

 If a parent requests it, the advisor will attempt to arrange alternate care for children when the regular provider is sick or otherwise unavailable.